-The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science to Open the Future of Medicine
+The 14th Annual Conference of the Regulatory Science Society of Japan Regulatory Science for the Future of Medicine

-The 14th Annual Meeting of the Regulatory Science Society of Japan was held at Hitotsubashi Auditorium, Hitotsubashi University (Chiyoda-ku, Tokyo) on September 13-14, 2024, under the theme of "Regulatory Science to Open the Future of Medicine.
+The 14th Annual Meeting of the Regulatory Science Society of Japan was held at Hitotsubashi Auditorium, Hitotsubashi University (Chiyoda-ku, Tokyo) on September 13-14, 2024, under the theme of "Regulatory Science for the Future of Medicine.

 Introduction

 The Regulatory Science Society of Japan (RS Society) was established in August 2010 with the founding principle of bringing together people in the medical field, universities, research institutions, industry, and regulatory authorities on an equal footing to openly discuss research results and ideas related to regulatory science for pharmaceuticals and medical devices, and to promote the academic progress and dissemination of such science.
 The society was established in August 2010.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) also actively participates in the annual symposium by planning and proposing symposiums, supporting the operation of the symposiums, and making poster presentations in order to discuss systems related to pharmaceutical affairs and their operation with academia and the regulatory authorities such as the Ministry of Health, Labor and Welfare (MHLW) and the Pharmaceutical Affairs Agency.
-We actively participate in these symposiums by planning and proposing symposiums, assisting in their operation, and presenting posters.
+The JPMA has been actively participating in the society by planning and proposing symposiums, supporting the operation of symposiums, and making poster presentations every year in order to discuss systems related to pharmaceutical affairs and their operation with academia, the Ministry of Health, Labour and Welfare (MHLW), the regulatory authority, and the JPMA.
+We actively participate in the symposium by planning and proposing symposiums, assisting in their operation, and presenting posters.

 In 2024, the symposium was held over two days from September 13-14, with active discussions in each section under the theme of "Regulatory Science to Open the Future of Medicine.